Loop24-AS/ls-rpi5/README.md

 # ls-rpi5
 ## Shell scripts and setup for using Raspberry Pi 5 as LoopSign player

 The starting point of the setup is a Raspberry Pi 5 running on Raspberry Pi OS Debian 12 (Bookworm) with desktop, using its default Wayfire Wayland compositor.
 Release date: July 4 2024.
+Download [here](https://downloads.raspberrypi.com/raspios_arm64/images/raspios_arm64-2024-07-04/2024-07-04-raspios-bookworm-arm64.img.xz).

 ![LoopSign logo](LoopSign-logo.png)